ragibkl/wordpress-proxy/README.md

 HTTP Caching Proxy Layer docker image for Wordpress

-# Description
+## Description

 Wordpress Proxy is a reverse proxy caching layer for Wordpress.
 It is based on the official OpenResty Docker image.

-Typically, a Worpress site is deployed on top of a Linux, Apache, Mysql and PHP (LAMP) stack.
-After a fresh install, with minimal plugins and a basic theme, page load times on a Wordpress times is quite low.
+Typically, a Wordpress site is deployed on top of a Linux, Apache, MySQL and PHP (LAMP) stack.
+After a fresh install, with minimal plugins and a basic theme, page load times on a Wordpress site is quite low.

 However, on a typical site with several plugins and a complex theme installed, page load times can be significant.
 This is because each time a page is accessed, Wordpress has to generate each page dynamically from its content and the Mysql database.